CHRISTABEL CHEUNG

 Christabel K. Cheung, PhD, MSW

-is a social & behavioral scientist and
+is a social & behavioral scientist and embodied scholar with over 20 years of experience advancing patient-centered health care

-As a two-time AYA cancer survivor and bone marrow transplant beneficiary, Dr. Cheung brings personal insight to her professional work.
-She is the author of the Model of Embodied Research, a qualitative method that integrates experiential knowledge as a valid component of scientific inquiry in the behavioral sciences and medicine.
-Her scholarship has been recognized with honors including the Camara Jones Faculty Award at the University of Maryland, Baltimore and the GRASP Patient Advocate Award at the American Society of Clinical Oncology (ASCO) Annual Conference—the world's largest clinical cancer research conference.
+As a two-time AYA cancer survivor and bone marrow transplant recipient, Dr. Cheung brings lived experience to her professional work through structured, reproducible research methods that strengthen validity and relevance.
+She is the architect of Embodied Research Methods, a qualitative and mixed-methods approach that integrates experiential knowledge as a transparent and systematic component of scientific inquiry in the behavioral sciences and medicine (Cheung, 2025).
+Her work has been recognized with honors including the Camara Jones Faculty Award at the University of Maryland School of Social Work and the GRASP Patient Advocate Award presented at the American Society of Clinical Oncology Annual Meeting.

-Dr. Cheung holds a PhD in Social Welfare from the University of California, Los Angeles (UCLA), an MSW from UC Berkeley, and a Bachelor of Journalism from the University of Missouri-Columbia.
-She collaborates with esteemed institutions including Michigan Medicine, University of Southern California (USC), University of California, San Francisco (UCSF), University of Hawaii Cancer Center, and The Netherlands Cancer Institute.
+Dr. Cheung holds a PhD in Social Welfare from the University of California, Los Angeles, a Master of Social Welfare (MSW) in Gerontology from the University of California, Berkeley, and a Bachelor of Journalism from the University of Missouri–Columbia.

-SELECT ARTICLES IN PEER-REVIEWED JOURNALS:
+SELECT PUBLICATIONS IN PEER-REVIEWED JOURNALS:

 Waters, A. R., Wheeler, S. B., Fine, J., Cheung, C. K., Tan, K. R., Rosenstein, D. L., Roberson, M. L., & Kent, E. E. (2025).
 An intersectional analysis of behavioral financial hardship and healthcare utilization among lesbian, gay, bisexual, transgender, queer, plus cancer survivors.
 JNCI: Journal of the National Cancer Institute, djae350. https://doi.org/10.1093/jnci/djae350